 Space, the fierce emptiness we always expected,

-light, a space that burns a hole through the
+Light, a space that burns a hole through the

-rugged Andes Mountains.
+personable Andes Mountains.

 A city, ancient and empty, stands mute